Tom Clancy's Splinter Cell: Conviction: Soundtrack

-Original Soundtrack
+Original soundtrack

 On April 13, 2010, Ubisoft Music in conjunction with composers Michael Nielsen and Kaveh Cohen released a 16-track Official Soundtrack to Splinter Cell: Conviction exclusively via iTunes.

 With the release of the Limited Collector's Edition of Splinter Cell: Conviction, the "Original Soundtrack" CD by Michael Nielsen and Kaveh Cohen was included, featuring one track composed and produced by Amon Tobin, who had previously composed the soundtrack to Chaos Theory.
 No track list is incorporated onto the CD or packaging.
 However, on April 18, 2010, Nielson posted a track list for the CD on his Myspace page.

 On April 20, 2010, a news bulletin was posted on Amon Tobin's website following the release of what is understood to be the majority of his contributions to the Splinter Cell: Conviction's score.

 Reception

 Critical reception

-Conviction has received mostly positive feedback from critics on Xbox 360 and PC.
+Splinter Cell: Conviction received "generally favorable" reviews from critics, according to review aggregator website Metacritic.